lennart/node-taglib/README.md

     cd node-taglib
     npm install

-Then copy over the zlibd1.dll and the tag.dll into ./build/Release and try using the sync version of node-taglib (currently async is borked)
+Then copy over the zlibd1.dll and the tag.dll into ./build/Release and try it!

     node ./sync.js /path/to/your/mp3s

+    node ./async.js /path/to/your/mp3s

 ### From source